arthursilva35/ConsoleApp/README.md

-** To run you must have .NET installed and use the 'dotnet run' command.
+** To run you must have .NET installed and use the 'dotnet run' command inside the ConsoleApp folder.